Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Biggest maternity scandal uncovered by help of mothers

-Stuart Bramley, a solicitor specialising in maternity errors comments-
+Stuart Bramley, a solicitor specialising in maternity errors comments:

 Although most people will be aware of the facts involved in the Telford & Shrewsbury scandal, this BBC article highlights something even more important - the personal experiences of the parents who suffered so much as a result of apparently avoidable mistakes.
 Reading their accounts is heartbreaking.
 My colleagues and I often handle legal claims where the same mistake or oversight is repeated in a few different births by the same doctor or midwife, or at the same hospital, but the scale of this tragedy is in a different league.
 Although we await the outcome of the official report, the fact that so many babies have suffered through apparently poor care is appalling.
-I sincerely hope parents get more than the usual "Lessons have been learned and changes have been made" attempt to reassure.
+I sincerely hope parents get more than the usual "Lessons have been learned and changes have been made" attempt to reassure them.
 They deserve so much more.

 Shrewsbury and Telford Hospital NHS Trust scandal